mohamedeyaad/assignment2_rt/docs/_sources/index.rst.txt

    :caption: Contents:

    modules
+   installation_guide
    usage_guide
-   installation_guide

 Overview
 ========
 Welcome to the **assignment2_rt** package documentation!
 This package is designed to control a robot, providing functionalities such as goal setting, odometry updates, and state publishing.

-This documentation will guide you through the modules, usage, and installation of the package.
+This documentation will guide you through the modules, installation, and usage of the package.

 Key Features:
 -------------